ENCCS/julia-for-hpc/content/motivation.rst

 `DifferentialEquations.jl <https://diffeq.sciml.ai/stable/>`__,  a package for
 solving differential equations, and
 `Measurements.jl <https://github.com/JuliaPhysics/Measurements.jl>`__, a package for
-working with numbers with uncertainty.
-Here's an example solving the simple pendulum
+working with magnitudes where uncertainties are explicitly reckoned.
-equation:
+Here's an example solving the simple pendulum equation:

 .. math::